milutinke/MCC.js/docs/Commands.md

 ## - `GetEntities`

 **Description:**

-Get a list of entities around the player
+Get a list of entities around the player.

 **Parameters:**